Do speed cameras help reduce accidents and make our roads safer? Or do speed cameras merely raise revenue whilst failing to reduce fatalities?

 If exceeding the speed limit increases the risk of fatal and serious accidents should we not seek to enforce speed limits?
-It is argued that exceeding the speed limit causes various problems.
+Which is more important the freedom to drive (and speed) or the freedom to use a road with a minimal risk of accident.

 Advantages of Speed Cameras